MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-ita-fpi-sample.md

 The purpose of the extension that is a fiscal connector is to communicate with the fiscal printer.

 The Hardware station extension is **HardwareStation.Extension.EpsonFP90IIIFiscalDeviceSample**.
-The Hardware station extension submits the documents that the Commerce runtime extension generates to the fiscal printer via the HTTP protocol.
+This extension uses the HTTP protocol to submit documents that the Commerce runtime extension generates to the fiscal printer.
 It also handles the responses that are received from the fiscal printer.

 #### Request handler